montasim/login-and-register-page/README.md

   console.log({defaultDeviceHeight});
   ```

-- HOW TO CHANGE CSS VARIABLE VALUE USING JAVASCRIPT
+- How to change CSS variable value using javascript?
   ```css
   :root {
       --deviceWidth: 375px;